ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/drivemapper.md

 ![Image128](files/Image128.png)

-You’ll need to accept the license terms and conditions before running the installer.
+You'll need to accept the license terms and conditions before running the installer.
 Give this a read through and if you accept the terms check the tick box and click __Install__.

 ![Image125](files/Image125.png)

-Once finished, you’ll see the following screen.
+Once finished, you'll see the following screen.
 If you click __Launch__, Drive Mapper will load for the first time.

 ![Image126](files/Image126.png)